Democrats pick up U.S. governorships but lose Florida, Ohio

 In Michigan, Democrat Gretchen Whitmer turned back Republican Bill Schuette in the contest to replace Republican Governor Rick Snyder, who could not run again due to term limits.
 In Kansas, Democrat Laura Kelly defeated Kris Kobach, a staunch Trump ally, where outgoing Republican Governor Sam Brownback suffered from low approval ratings.

+Democratic candidates also triumphed in Illinois, Maine and New Mexico, where Republicans had held the governorships.

-While much of the elections’ focus was on which party would win control of the U.S. Congress, Republicans and Democrats were battling across the country for state-level power.
+While much of the elections’ focus was on which party would win control of the U.S. Congress, Republicans and Democrats were battling across the country for state-level power, which could have a major impact on issues such as congressional redistricting and healthcare.

 In Georgia, Democrat Stacey Abrams, 44, was vying to become the nation’s first black female governor against Republican Brian Kemp, the state’s secretary of state.
-That contest was still unresolved by 11 a.m.
-EST (0500 GMT), though Kemp held nearly a 7-percentage point lead with 90 percent of the ballots tallied.
+That contest was still unresolved by 1 a.m.
+EST (0500 GMT), though Kemp held nearly a 7-percentage point lead with more than 90 percent of the ballots tallied.

+Another Democrat, Maryland gubernatorial candidate Ben Jealous, lost his bid to become that state’s first black governor to incumbent Republican Larry Hogan.

 The races in Florida and Georgia were seen as a test of whether liberal candidates could prevail in Southern states, where centrist Democrats have repeatedly lost, by appealing to a coalition of young and minority voters.